princerajpoot20/prince-blog/README.md

-# prince-blog
+# Prince Rajpoot -Blog

+## For Contributors
-## To clone this repo use recursive as it contain sub repo under theme/cactus
+- To clone this repo use recursive as it contain sub repo under theme/cactus

 ```
 git clone --recursive https://github.com/princerajpoot20/prince-blog.git